High Traffic Commercial Flooring Handbook

 Q: What should my gloss level be on commercial flooring?

-A: LVT and hardwood were designed to be low maintenance products for commercial spaces.
+A: LVT and hardwood are low maintenance products for commercial spaces.
 A standard matte gloss level gives you the most natural appearance while reducing glare.

 Q: Should I use a finish or wax for my commercial LVT or hardwood?

-A: Commercial LVT was designed to be low maintenance.
+A: Commercial LVT is low maintenance.
 When you add additional finishes or wax, you need to maintain it on a regular basis by stripping off the old wax and reapplying.
-In some high traffic areas, an additional finish can be applied but it’s not necessary.
+In some high traffic areas, you can apply an additional finish but it’s not necessary.

 For hardwood flooring mechanically or chemically modifying the factory finish will typically void the finish warranty.
 Also, any additional sanding, waxing, staining, or refinishing of hardwood floors can compromise the factory-applied finishes which perform much better than any store-bought solution.